Beautiful home in Eugene OR small co-housing/community

 The open home is new and ecologically constructed and sized for a small family (3 bedroom).
 Features include sustainably harvested wood flooring, marmoleum in bathrooms, zero VOC paint, recycled glass countertops, locally made alder cabinets, and other green features.
 The house is very well insulated, has water-efficient fixtures, solar panels, and will have greywater.
 The communal space includes a large common room, an office/guest room, bike shed, and tool shop, plus an acre of land with pasture, orchard, and gardens.

-After an initial 6 month to 1 year trial period, there will be opportunities to buy in, with a possibility of a community-carried loan, with a cost similar to a new home in Eugene.
+After an initial 1 year trial period, there will be opportunities to buy in, with a possibility of a community-carried loan, with a cost similar to a new home in Eugene.
 Costs are not finalized, but rent for a 3 bedroom house during the trial period will be around $1900.

 We currently have 17 chickens, two nubian dairy goats (very friendly and sweet!), and one small-sized dairy cow, also very sweet and friendly).
 We also have plans to raise rabbits for meat.